Fantasy Fights Ringside Public analysis, rankings, and strategy

 Getting Started

 The beauty of Fantasy Fights is that you don’t need to be a boxing expert to compete.
 If you know the big names and follow the sport casually, you have enough knowledge to draft a competitive stable.
-The scoring system is designed so that common sense — pick good fighters who fight often — gets you 80 percent of the way there.
-The last 20 percent?
-That’s where the strategy, the trades, and the star ratings come in.
+The scoring system is designed so that common sense — pick good fighters who fight often, and prioritise belt holders — gets you 80 percent of the way there.
+The last 20 percent is where the five levers, the trades, and the H2H schedule reading come in.

 Ready to put your boxing knowledge to work?
 It only takes a few friends and a few minutes to get started.